-When it comes to long-term goals, going too far into the future might not be effective, but try taking time every now and then to check in with your students and set goals together for the next month, three months, or six months down the line.
+When it comes to long-term goals, going too far into the future might not be effective, but try taking time now and then to check in with your students and set goals together for the next month, three months, or six months down the line.

 Sign up to Teach Away today for access to the latest

 teaching jobs around the world.

 For short-term progress checks, make sure you build continuity between lessons by doing quick revisions or quizzes on previous topics.

 A great way to remind students of their long-term progress is by building up a portfolio of work with them so they can look back themselves and see how far they've come.